gibranalcazar/Eyes/README.md

 ## :dart: About ##

 This is a web application for testing mouse related events; in this case two objects are simulating eyes and they will move according to the mouse position.
+This project was developed as part of the Professional Certificate in coding: Full Stack Software Development by The Massachusetts Institute of Technology.

+## :sparkles: Features ##

+:heavy_check_mark: Mouse movement over the browser is translated to coordinates\
+:heavy_check_mark: The overflow of the centered ball is hidden\
+:heavy_check_mark: The background color is changeable with a color input\

-## :sparkles: Run web app! ##
+## :boom: Run web app! ##

 <a href="https://gibranalcazar.github.io/Eyes/" target="_blank">Link To Eyes</a>

-## :rocket: Languages ##
+## :pencil2: Roadmap ##

-- JavaScript
-- HTML
-- CSS
+The following are some possible improvements for this project:

+:bus: Make a popup over each position including info like bus label, time, available seats, etc\
+:bus: Use the Mapbox Map Matching API to specify the driving route\
+:bus: Some others

 ## :white_check_mark: Requirements ##